ergo-services/ergo/docs/testing/unit.md

 `FireTimers` is what makes time-driven behavior deterministic - a periodic tick, a timeout, a retry back-off, a TTL - so a test never sleeps to watch one elapse.
 Three things it deliberately does not do.
 It fires every pending timer at once rather than stepping to the next, and a timer the handler re-arms is left for the following call.
 A timer aimed at another process is marked fired but not delivered, because that message is outward work: assert it with `ShouldSendAfter`, or `ShouldSendEvery` for a periodic one.
 And it advances no clock, so an actor comparing `time.Now()` against a stored timestamp still needs the wall time to have passed - give such a test a millisecond timeout rather than a mocked hour.

-The idiomatic actor does almost nothing in `Init`. `Call`, `Link`, `Monitor` and `RegisterName` are all unavailable in the Init state, so an actor that needs any of them posts a message to itself and does the real setup in the handler that receives it.
+The idiomatic actor does almost nothing in `Init`.
+Not because it cannot: `Call`, `Link`, `Monitor` and `RegisterName` all work there - their state gate admits Init alongside Running, and the process is registered before `Init` runs precisely so that it can.
+The reason is that work done in `Init` holds up the spawn, so a slow or absent dependency turns a start-up into a stall.
+An actor that needs any of them posts a message to itself and does the real setup in the handler that receives it.
 A live node delivers that message, and the chain it starts, with no help.
 In unit nothing is delivered until the test asks, and `Drain` is the ask:

 ```go
 sub, _ := unit.Spawn(t, factorySession, gen.ProcessOptions{})